mapooon/PetFace/README.md

 Fill in a [google form](https://docs.google.com/forms/d/e/1FAIpQLSfRPJaCmU6oQ4X_uB6H-EM5MSeczKczZxbQ5H9FMRS4KNY59w/viewform) for access to the dataset.
 - We manually confirm the submitted forms and therefore it may take some time.
 Please be patient while the dataset link arrives.
 - If you do not receive the link after 3 days, we may have missed your form or the form was not filled in correctly.
 We are sorry, but please submit the proper form again.
 (Please do not start a thread on Issue)
+- We will not reply if you enter an e-mail address that is not affiliated with your organization (such as Gmail).
+- We will not reply if the form is written in a language other than English.

 ## Dataset directory
 Place the dataset as follows: